terraform-linters/tflint/README.md

 Since `t1.2xlarge` is a nonexistent instance type, an error will occur when you run `terraform apply`.
 But `terraform plan` and `terraform validate` cannot find this possible error beforehand.
 That's because it's an AWS provider-specific issue and it's valid as a Terraform configuration.

-**P.S.**
-TFLint always checks only the current root module (no recursive check).
-For more info please see: https://github.com/wata727/tflint/issues/493 and https://github.com/wata727/tflint/issues/502

 TFLint finds such errors in advance:

 ![demo](docs/assets/demo.gif)